deadlocker8/SportTracker/README.md

 - Hiking

 Duration-based:
-- Workouts
+- Fitness Workouts

-You can fill in a lot of information for each training session.
-If the pre-defined inputs are not enough, it is possible to set custom fields for each type of sports.
+You can fill in a lot of information for each workout session.
+If the pre-defined inputs are not enough, it is possible to set custom fields for each type of workout.

-You can share your tracks via public links.
+You can share your workouts via public links.

 ![](screenshots/tracks.png)

 ### Month goals
-Set custom month goals (either distance, duration or number of tracks).
+Set custom month goals (either distance, duration or number of workouts).
 The current status of each month goal is visualized via progress bars.

 ![](screenshots/goals.png)

 ### GPX tracks / Map
-A GPX recoding can be attached to every distance-based track.
+A GPX recoding can be attached to every distance-based workout.
 The GPX recordings can be viewed on a map.

 View all gpx tracks on a map:
 ![](screenshots/map_all.jpg)